 Summing it up

-Having an on-site search feature is a great advantage for your e-commerce store, not only because it enables highly-motivated consumers to find what they want quickly—it also collects crucial data about what products and services your clients want, how they refer to them and how you can tailor your service to suit them specifically.
+Having an on-site search feature is a great advantage for your e-commerce store.
+Not only does it enable highly motivated consumers to find what they want quickly, but it also collects crucial data about what products and services your clients want, how they refer to them, and how you can tailor your service to suit them specifically.

 Site search offers an improved user experience, resulting in increased sales as it allows customers to locate what they want more quickly.